-But in 2017, the boyfriend I knew I’d marry died.
+But then, the boyfriend I knew I’d marry died.

 The few days preceding his passing left tension between us.
 We weren’t in a rough patch, but I can think of better terms for us to have been on before he died.
 His sudden death didn’t allow me to say goodbye or have any last conversations.

 Guilt overwhelmed me and all the bright sides of life bubbled up into a disappearing vapor.